Riot Act (song): Background

-Elvis Costello wrote "Riot Act" in the aftermath of his infamous confrontation with Stephen Stills and Bonnie Bramlett in Columbus, Ohio, where he drunkenly referred to James Brown as a "jive-ass nigger" and Ray Charles as a "blind, ignorant nigger".
+Elvis Costello wrote "Riot Act" partly in the aftermath of his infamous confrontation with Stephen Stills and Bonnie Bramlett in Columbus, Ohio, where he drunkenly referred to James Brown as a "jive-ass nigger" and Ray Charles as a "blind, ignorant nigger".
 The scandal severely jeopardized Costello's image, particularly in the United States.
 He has since referred to "Riot Act" as the only song that explicitly references the incident, particularly with his lyric "I got your letter, now they say I don't care for the colour it paints me".
 Costello commented in 1995, "It says exactly what I meant it to say.
 It was very truthful.
 I had to write it."

-The song's discontented lyrics also took inspiration from Costello's affair with model and groupie Bebe Buell, a relationship that inspired many other songs on the Get Happy!! album.
+Costello biographer Graeme Thomson speculated that the song's discontented lyrics also took inspiration from Costello's affair with model Bebe Buell.
+However, Costello has said his relationship with Buell was "of far less importance than people try to suggest."

+Costello has said he began writing the song during a seaside holiday he took in the summer of 1978 with his then-estranged wife, Mary, in an unsuccessful attempt to reconcile their marriage.

-Having written the song "on a beautiful beach at dawn", Costello later recorded a demo of the song alongside several other Get Happy!! tracks at "a ₤15 per hour recording facility in Pimlico".
+Costello recorded a demo of the song alongside several other Get Happy!! tracks at "a £15 per hour recording facility in Pimlico".
 Of these recordings, only the demo of "New Amsterdam" appeared on the final album.
 However, Costello has spoken positively of the demo (which has since appeared as a bonus track on later editions of the album), noting, "I think it has something that is missing from the final version".